-Justin Sherman (@jshermcyber) is a fellow at the Atlantic Council's Cyber Statecraft Initiative.
-He also works with the Tech, Law, & Security Program at American University Washington College of Law and with Lawfare’s Trustworthy Hardware and Software Working Group.
+Justin Sherman (@jshermcyber) is a fellow at the Atlantic Council's Cyber Statecraft Initiative, a research fellow at the Tech, Law & Security Program at American University Washington College of Law, and a cyber policy fellow at the Duke Tech Policy Lab.
 He was previously a cybersecurity policy fellow at New America and a fellow at Duke Law School's Center on Law & Technology.

 Subscribe to this Lawfare contributor via RSS.

 Huawei has not dominated recent headlines nearly as much as it did under the Trump White House.
 Yet that does not mean the U.S. campaign against Huawei has stopped.

 CFIUS forced a Chinese firm to sell Grindr in 2019.
 Yet the application is sharing data widely today, including to a company in China.